 - Display license details on your nursing resume

-- Avoid using abbreviations
+- Avoid using abbreviations in resume

 All the Best!

 Go to Hiration resume builder and create a professional resume for yourself.
 Additionally, reach out to us at email@example.com and you can get 24/7 professional assistance with all your job & career-related queries.